 Good interpretation matters because there is such a huge range of artistic practices and concerns being shown in galleries.
 No-one can hope to know and understand everything they see and experience, however well educated they are and however much art they have seen.
 Written interpretation gives viewers an instant way in to greater understanding of the work and its context, theoretically without having to go to a great deal of effort.
 At its best, it will enrich perception and enjoyment, without obscuring, excluding or patronising audiences.

-The secret?
 For me, good writing really is the key to good interpretation.